moxystudio/next-router-scroll/README.md

 A demo [Nextjs](https://nextjs.org/) project is available in the [`/demo`](./demo) folder so you can try out this component.

-First, build the `next-scroll-restoration` project with:
+First, build the `next-scroll-behavior` project with:

 ```sh
 $ npm run build